Implementing partner:

 Kerinci Seblat National Park is the second-largest national park in Southeast Asia, covering approximately 1.35 million hectares excluding buffer zone forests.
 The Park is a critical habitat for the endangered Sumatran tiger.

-Six four-man Tiger Protection and Conservation Units are operational with each unit led by a National Park Ranger leader with ranger members drawn from forest-edge communities.
-Units operate under the day-to-day direction of young national park managers who report to the director of the national park.
+Six four-man Tiger Protection and Conservation Units are operational, each unit led by a National Park Ranger leader with ranger members drawn from forest-edge communities.
+Units operate under the day-to-day direction of young national park managers who report to the national park director.

 Latest Blogs